telerik/fiddler-everywhere-docs/knowledge-base/capturing-curl-traffic.md

 #### Description

 Some 3rd-party tools like [curl](https://curl.se/docs/manpage.html) doesn't use the OS system proxy by default.
-To intercept traffic generated from similar applications, we will need to explicitly set the Fiddler Everywhere proxy.
+To intercept traffic generated from similar applications, you will need to explicitly set the Fiddler Everywhere proxy.

 ## CURL